Becoming a Remote Developer in NZ: 7 Things to Know

 Remote workers enjoy the freedom and flexibility of choosing when and where to work and being closer to family.

 There are gains from the employer’s perspective too.
-A University of Otago study found that New Zealanders who worked from home during lockdown were overwhelmingly either just as productive, if not more so, than those commuting into the office.
+A University of Otago study found that New Zealanders who worked from home during lockdown were overwhelmingly just as productive, if not more so, than those commuting into the office.
 Companies that allow remote work also have happier employees on average, and lower employee turnover.

 Remote work is especially well-suited to software developers and programmers because many coding tasks can be done independently, and collaboration tools to communicate among teams are widely available.